iotaledger/iota-wiki/internal/learn/future/assembly.md

 ![Assembly](/img/learn/future/assembly.png 'Click to see the full-size image.')

 In December 2021, IOTA Foundation [introduced](https://blog.assembly.sc/announcing-assembly-and-the-asmb-token/) Assembly, a permissionless Smart Contracts network.
-Assembly will function as an intermediate layer for permissionless and interoperable Smart Contracts.
-It will also have its own token called [ASMB](https://assembly.sc/token).
-The Token will help secure the network.
+Assembly will function as an intermediate layer for permissionless and interoperable Smart Contracts, and will have its own token called [ASMB](https://assembly.sc/token).
 This introduction should only give you a brief overview of Assembly.
 For more information, check the official [Website](https://assembly.sc) or the [Assembly Wiki](https://wiki.assembly.com).

 ## What is Assembly?